Masculinizing Rhinoplasty for FTM Facial Gender Confirmation

 Male and Female Noses are Different Shapes and Sizes

 What is a Masculinizing Rhinoplasty or Nasal Augmentation?

-Within the context of facial masculinization surgery (FMS), a rhinoplasty essentially masculinizes the overall shape, size, and appearance of the nose for a natural-looking, and ideally, an undetectable result.
+Within the context of facial masculinization or gender confirmation surgery, a rhinoplasty essentially masculinizes the overall shape, size, and appearance of the nose for a natural-looking, and ideally, an undetectable result.
 The procedure increases the prominence of the nasal bridge, eliminates any asymmetries (such as an unwanted nasal bump), alters the dorsal profile, and also improves overall aesthetic appearance, and maybe even its function due to any congenital structural defects.
 The goal of masculinizing rhinoplasty is to modify the projection and profile of the nose and, as needed, the width of the nose to make it more masculine-looking, while maintaining harmony with other facial features so that you, still look like “you” after the surgery.

 Why is a sense of artistry important for Masculinizing Rhinoplasty?

 Regardless of gender, rhinoplasty is one of the most challenging procedures a surgeon can undertake successfully.
 This is because rhinoplasty is always a very individualized surgery with unique challenges for each patient.
 No two noses are the same, just as no two faces are the same.
 The result must not only be natural looking within the context of your other masculinization procedures, but also in aesthetic harmony with other facial features.
 Dr. Deschamps-Braly possesses an in-depth understanding of the science and artistry of nasal masculinization.
 His excellent technical surgical skills and keen artistic “eye” allows him to visualize the final result – further ensuring that the newly augmented nose is in balance with other existing features such as cheekbones, lips, forehead, and brows.